D: Davies - Davies

 Bearded Ken Davies (Maesteg)

-Born on 31st December, 1915 James Kenneth McTiffin was to become heavyweight wrestler Bearded Ken Davies.
+Born on 31st December, 1915 James Kenneth McTiffin was to become a professional rugby player and then heavyweight wrestler Bearded Ken Davies.

-The beard, said to have been grown whilst serving in the navy during World war 2 became a trademark of the Maesteg wrestler.
-Ken Davies combined professional wrestling with professional rugby playing, and it was his pursuance of a rugby career that led him to move from Welsh home town Aberavon.
+The black beard, said to have been grown whilst serving in the navy during World war two became a trademark of the Maesteg wrestler.
+For Ken Davies it was his pursuance of a rugby career that led him to move from his Welsh home town Aberavon.

 In the summer of 1935 Ken was signed up by fledgling London Rugby League Club Streatham and Mitcham.
 Whether or not he actually played for the team seems unlikely as their first game was on 7th September, 1935, and the previous month he had joined Dewsbury.
 By the autumn the McTiffin family were living in Dewsbury, Yorkshire.
-In August, 1938, he signed for Wakefield Trinity, and was still playing for them in 1940.
+In August, 1938, he signed for Wakefield Trinity, and played for them until 1940 when he joined the navy.

-Fans have often mistakenly confused this Ken wlth Killer Ken Davies, the welsh welterweight.
+Not to be confused wlth Killer Ken Davies, the welsh welterweight.
 Only the names are the same.

 Ken Davies died in 1978.